 Important Note: Organizations that apply to CSIET for listing are provided with a list of "Materials to be Submitted” to demonstrate compliance with CSIET Standards.
 If you wish to obtain the complete set of Standards with "Materials to be Submitted” please contact CSIET for a free copy.

-STANDARD 1: EDUCATIONAL PERSPECTIVE
+GUIDELINE 1: EDUCATIONAL PERSPECTIVE

-STANDARD 2: ORGANIZATIONAL PROFILE
+GUIDELINE 2: ORGANIZATIONAL PROFILE

 1. The organization is accountable for the full scope of the programs it administers, including actions taken and representations made by its agents, and maintains responsibility for its students both within the